dwjoyce/pythonbook/chapters/Naming code.rst

     num = num + 1
     print('Hello there')

 Lots of repetitive code that could be parcelled up, given a name and put in one place, but called from where it is needed.
-When code only needs to be written once, we tend to make less mistakes than when we have to write it lots of times.
+Moreover, when code only needs to be written once, we tend to make less mistakes than when we have to write it lots of times.

 Rolling our own
 ---------------

-While naming data we use the assignment operator, when naming code we use the ``def`` keyword.
+When naming data we use the assignment operator, when naming code we use the ``def`` keyword.
 This means we are :term:`defining a function` - not calling it, but defining it.
 Just because you define a function, doesn't mean it gets called - it is simply there ready to be called upon when needed.

 Open up a new file window, and type in the following::